nextcloud/app_api/docs/tech_details/Authentication.rst

 ^^^^^^^^^^^^^^^^^^^

 1. ExApp sends a request to Nextcloud
-2. Nextcloud passes request to AppEcosystemV2
+2. Nextcloud passes request to AppAPI
-3. AppEcosystemV2 validates request (see `authentication flow in details`_)
+3. AppApi validates request (see `authentication flow in details`_)
 4. Request is accepted/rejected

 .. mermaid::